Nicca42/MVP/design_pattern_desicions.md

 # Design Pattern Decisions

-This project implements upgradability, as can be seen by the compleate seporation of dataStorage and data manipulation.
+This project implements upgradability, as can be seen by the complete separation of dataStorage and data manipulation.
-The system is designed so that end points (user and creator) have no access to writing to storage at any time.
+The system is designed so that endpoints (user and creator) have no access to writing to storage at any time.

 <p align="center">
   <img